ArkashJ/Monsters_and_Heroes/src/README.md

 - Controls.java has the rules to move around in the game
 - FightRules has the rules needed for each fight
 - Colors and storyLine are additional classes that make the code more impactful
+- In every iteration, the program will display if you are in a market or not, the controls and the world.
+If you enter an inaccesible area, you will return to a previous position.
+- In this game, equiping a weapon DOES NOT take up a turn.
+The dodge chance is decent enough that the player dodges 1/3 times.
+- The game will reduce the chances of an encounter of the basis of the heros health and if there is a battle, the monster is weaker

 ## BONUS implemented
 ---------------------------------------------------------------------------